BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 !
 Move the `aaa` directory into the `bbb` directory
 !
 Try to remove the `aaa` directory.
 What happens?
 ```

+## 1.3.13 Using tab to speed things up**
+You may already have noticed, but you can use tab.

 **11. Summarize what you have learned**
 You have now learned about the following commands/concepts: